MitocGroup/www/process/daily-stand-up.md

 last Daily Scrum and forecasting the work that could be done before the next one.
 The Daily Scrum is held at the same time and place each day to reduce complexity.
 During the meeting, the Team members explain:
-- What did I do yesterday that helped the Team meet the Sprint Goal?
+- What did I do yesterday that helped the Team meet the Goal?
-- What will I do today to help the  Team meet the Sprint Goal?
+- What will I do today to help the  Team meet the Goal?
-- Do I see any impediment that prevents me or the Team from meeting the Sprint Goal?
+- Do I see any impediment that prevents me or the Team from meeting the Goal?

 ### **How we do it?**